Teacup Pomeranians might be small and fluffy, but they have personalities larger than life.

-In this article we share this breed’s personality, temperament, health, size, cost and much more…
+In this article we share their price, size, personality, health and much more.

 If you are looking for a pocket-sized dog, the Teacup Pomeranian may be perfect for you.
-As adults, they can weigh as few as three pounds and will only be six to ten inches tall.
-Teacup Pomeranians fulfill their name!
+As adults, they can weigh as little as three pounds and will only be six to ten inches tall.

 Despite being a teacup dog breed, this mighty dog has a big personality.
 If you can believe it, the standard Pomeranian was originally bred to be a sled dog in the Arctic.